SzyJ/homepage./README.md

 efficiently as possible.
 I set it as my 'New-Tab' and 'Home' page.
 This allows me to press
 [CTRL+T] followed by the start of the name.

+The configuration file can be found under JavaScript/**Config.js**.

+This is the only file you should edit before you use.
+If you have any ideas or reskins you wish to do elsewhere however, go for it!

 # -- How it works? --
 Every key pressed, contributes to a score given to